Mercedes-Benz OM616 engine

 The OM616 engine family is a diesel automobile Inline-four engine from Mercedes-Benz used in the 1970s and 1980s, and produced by Force Motors in India from the 1980s to the present.

 This engine was used in various cars, vans and Unimogs over its production lifetime, and still finds use in Force Motors SUVs.
 The OM616 is a bored out version of the 2.2-litre Mercedes-Benz OM615 engine, which it replaced.

-The abbreviation ¨OM¨ stands for ¨Öl-Motor¨ (Oil Motor), which refers to the fact that it runs on oil.
+The abbreviation ¨OM¨ stands for ¨Oel-Motor¨ (Oil Motor), which refers to the fact that it runs on oil.
 This method of naming is still used on Mercedes-Benz diesel engines today.

 Power update

 The OM616 was a 2404 cc engine with power output of 65 PS.
 In August 1978 the precombustion chamber was updated for more swirl and more efficient combustion.
 The new camshaft pushes the valves deeper so the air and exhaust gases have less resistance.
 The engine capacity was lowered to 2399 cc to satisfy engine displacement tax laws in Europe, but power output rose to 72 PS.
 A similar technique power update around these time was also done on the OM615 and OM617.